WorldMaker/butterfloat/docs/state.md

 # State Management: Butterflies and View Models

-Previously in the [Getting Started][started] tour was a tour of a basic Butterfloat application and a couple of sample components including adding basic dynamic binds to them and then basic interactivity.
+Previously in the [Getting Started][started] tour we covered a basic Butterfloat application and a couple of sample components including adding basic dynamic binds to them and then basic interactivity.
 Let's push onto an example with a bit more internal state to juggle.

 ## Our Contrived Example